Top 10 best hybrid cars 2022

 It also matches rivals for economy with low running costs, too.
 Power comes from a 227bhp 1.6-litre petrol engine which is mated to a small electric motor fed by a small battery.
 This gives the Tucson the ability to run on electric power for short distances, while the electric motor assists the petrol engine to get you moving, meaning it can return fuel economy of around 50mpg.

 The plus points for the Tucson don’t end there, either.
 Inside, it features a plethora of standard kit such as a 10.25-inch touchscreen with Apple CarPlay and Android Auto, dual-zone automatic air conditioning and auto-emergency braking.
-Practicality is also excellent, with a 616-litre boot.
+Practicality is excellent, with a 616-litre boot.
 It also gets a comprehensive five-year, unlimited mileage warranty to give peace of mind.

-Toyota realises that not everyone who wants a hybrid wants a Prius, so it’s taken the Prius’ drivetrain and put it in a sharply styled family hatchback.
+Toyota realises that not everyone who wants a hybrid wants a Prius, so it’s taken the (now discontinued) Prius’ drivetrain and put it in a sharply styled family hatchback.
 The Corolla nameplate has returned, with a spacious estate and a four-door saloon too, and every model now comes with hybrid badges.

 The battery and electric motor can be mated to a 1.8-litre engine (as per the Prius and C-HR) or a more powerful 2.0-litre engine.
 Inside, it feels as upmarket as the Ford Focus, if not quite the Volkswagen Golf, but there’s plenty of standard kit - the entry-level trim comes with luxury features like LED headlights and a reversing camera.
 Keen drivers might wish that the steering had more feel, but the Corolla is comfortable and handles well enough.
 While the hatchback isn’t that practical, the estate offers around double the boot space.